light0x00/binary-tree-printer/README.md

 BinaryTreeNode tree=buildTree();
 BinaryTreePrinter.print(tree);
 ```
-it will output the tree in ascii format:
+it will output the tree as ascii format:

 ```txt
       1